 Motion Sickness

 Dogs can get car sick because of the motion itself.
-Motion sickness happens when there’s a conflict and mismatch with sensory information.
+Motion sickness happens when there’s a conflict and a mismatch with sensory information.
 It’s when the input your dog gets from its inner ear doesn’t match what they see.
 This results in confusion, which will lead to nausea.

 Plus, there’s more.
 Puppies are even more likely to get affected.
 This is mostly because their inner ear structures, the ones responsible for balance, aren’t fully developed yet.
 As they grow, many can outgrow motion sickness entirely.
 But some don’t.